protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 The majority of data that passes through kubo (go-ipfs), js-ipfs, the IPFS gateways and various other IPFS nodes in existence, will be file data.
 This data uses the [**DAG-PB**](https://ipld.io/specs/codecs/dag-pb/) encoding to transform binary file data into human-readable structures (see below) that helps IPLD form Merkle DAGs.

-The majority of data that passes through kubo (go-ipfs), js-ipfs, the IPFS gateways and various other IPFS nodes in existence uses the [**DAG-PB**](https://ipld.io/specs/codecs/dag-pb/) codec and **raw** block encoding to form graphs of IPLD blocks to represent the file data.

 DAG-PB is a [protobuf based format](https://developers.google.com/protocol-buffers/docs/overview) that can only contain two things: a Byte array, and a list of named and sized links to other blocks.
 Those links are almost always to other DAG-PB blocks or raw leaf blocks.

 A typical DAG-PB block, represented as JSON, might look something like this: